 13. Create nursing study guides

-nursing notions
+nursing notion

 Studying healthcare is one of the most demanding subjects out there.
 Since you've already successfully passed this stage, you can help students manage their stress with a study guide.